Rental Property Inspections Are Good Business

 We highly recommend documenting the condition of the property during each tenancy with a periodic inspection.
 The Realty Medics can coordinate this inspection for you, including providing tenants the required official notice to enter.
 Our Orlando Home Inspector will visit the property, take 50-100 photos and will provide a detailed, professional report for your records.
 We recommend this be performed at least once annually (typically 120 days prior to lease expiration) to inform you of the exact condition of the property.
 The cost to an owner is $79.99, simply for the inspector’s time.

-Call us at 321-947-7653 or complete our contact form to schedule time with an expert to learn more about this and other services offered through The Realty Medics.
+Call us at 321-218-4753 or complete our contact form to schedule time with an expert to learn more about this and other residential property management services offered through The Realty Medics.

 The Realty Medics.
 Engineering Property Management Peace of Mind.